thenoviceoof/pyli/README.md

 TODO
 --------------------------------------------------------------------------------
 What's left to do?
-Well, pretty much nothing: it currently imports things and prints things out, but that's it.
+Well, pretty much everything: it currently imports things and prints things out, but that's it.
 If you think this would be actually useful, do send me a message, since I just ran out of motivation with which to work on this.
 Or better yet, contribute!